pointnetwork/pointnetwork.github.io/website/docs/learn/learn-architecture.md

 ## Overview

+**NOTE** Some of the following maybe outdated.
+Its receommended to check the [source code directly](https://github.com/pointnetwork/pointnetwork) for very latest approach implemented in Point Node.

 Below is a list of modules that are used for the Point Network Node prototype implementation.

 -   Application Loader